 Company

-There must be a qualifying relationship between the U.S. company and the foreign company.
-The relationship may be as a parent, branch, subsidiary, or affiliate.
+There must be a qualifying relationship between the U.S. company and the foreign company, such as a parent, branch, subsidiary, or affiliate.

-The foreign company and the US company must be operational and active for the entire duration of the employee employment in the U.S in L-1 status
+The foreign company and the U.S. company must be active and operating for the period required under the L-1 rules.

 Specialized Knowledge